KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 Analitycal Document
 ##################

-The *analytical model* is the core of Knowage Server and covers the whole range of analytical needs, providing many solutions for each analytical area, like reports, charts, OLAP documents, KPIs and so on.
+The *analytical model* is the core of Knowage Server and covers the whole range of analytical needs, providing many solutions for each analytical area, like reports, cockpits, OLAP documents, KPIs and so on.

-The main element of the analytical model is the so called *analytical document*, a word used to group under a common concept all different types of documents that can be developed with Knowage (report, chart, cockpit, etc.) when performing a BI analysis.
+The main element of the analytical model is the so called *analytical document*, a word used to group under a common concept all different types of documents that can be developed with Knowage (report, cockpit, etc.) when performing a BI analysis.

 In this chapter we describe step by step how to create a new analytical document.
 There exist many different document types, each with its own peculiarities.
 Here we provide a generic overview on common features, will focus on available types peculiarities in each dedicated part.